storybookjs/react-native/docs/src/pages/configurations/typescript-config/index.md

 ## Import tsx stories

-Change `config.js` inside the Storybook config directory (by default, it’s `.storybook`) to import stories made with Typescript:
+Change `config.ts` inside the Storybook config directory (by default, it’s `.storybook`) to import stories made with Typescript:

 ```js
 // automatically import all files ending in *.stories.js